blackhat126/soft-eng-project-2/README (1).md

 node app
 ```
 ## How To Use
-    1. Type "localhost:3000/login" into your browser's address bar .
+    1. Type "localhost:3000/login" into your browser's address bar.
     2. Select entry, supervisor, or manager in the login page.
     3. Enter any random username.
     4. Enter the password "Entry", "Supervisor", or "Manager" depending on which employee level you selected.